 The talented tight end was very under-utilized by Alabama, generally.
 As he proved with Robert Woods, Marqise Lee, Amari Cooper and then Calvin Ridley, former Crimson Tide offensive coordinator Lane Kiffin settles on one receiver and struggles to call plays for anyone else regardless of their talent or mismatch potential.
-Howard is a fast and dangerous receiving weapon who has the frame to add size.
-Sources say Howard still needed to improve his route-running and blocking, and was able to show progress in those areas as a senior.
-His blocking was significantly better to the point that he was making a significant impact as a blocker late in his senior year.
+Howard is a fast and dangerous receiving weapon who is a dynamic mismatch weapon.
+He is too big for defensive backs and too fast for linebackers.
+Howard looks like a future Pro Bowl tight end.
+Sources say Howard still needed to improve his route-running and blocking, but he was able to show progress in those areas as a senior.
+His blocking was significantly better to the point that he was making an impact as a blocker late in his senior year.

 Rd.
 2, Pk.
 2

 The Cardinals grab their understudy for Carson Palmer.